RubyCat1337/VPN-MAXIMKA/README.md

 VPN-MAXIMKA.V.02.stable is a bash script designed to facilitate VPN connections by retrieving a list of VPN servers and connecting to a randomly selected server from a specified country.

+## Copyright

+© 12/15/2023 Maxim Bely

+This project is protected by copyright.
+Any unauthorized use, copying or distribution without the permission of the author may constitute a violation of copyright.

 ## Disclaimer